Suki Doll: Career

 Pham began doing drag as Leila Doll in 2013 after her then-boyfriend, a drag queen, did her makeup for the first time.
 She first began appearing publicly as a "shooter drag", a drag queen who sells alcoholic drinks to patrons.
 She competed for the title of Miss Sky in 2013 before temporarily retiring until 2017, when she competed in Drag-moi at Cabaret Mado.

 Pham competed as Suki Doll on season 2 of Canada's Drag Race.
 Her stage name translates to "the loved one" in homage to her mother, who "taught her love and its limitless boundary".
 Her runways paid homage to designer Azzedine Alaïa and actress Sandra Oh.
 She impersonated Yoko Ono for the Snatch Game challenge.
 Suki was later crowned Miss Congeniality by her castmates.
 Following the show, Suki Doll toured with her fellow cast members.
 She also participated in the Courage Across Canada tour with Canada's Drag Race contestants Eve 6000, Icesis Couture, Kimmy Couture, Kimora Amour, and Océane Aqua-Black.

 Russ Marin of Xtra Magazine has described Suki Doll as "one of very few drag performers of Asian descent working regularly" in Quebec.
 She has also performed in Toronto's Queens of Dim Sum event, which highlights Asian and Pacific Islander drag artists.

-Following her run on season 2 she has worked has continued working as a costume designer including for outfits worn by Icesis Couture and by Brooke Lynn Hytes on future seasons of Canada's Drag Race.
+Following her run on season 2 she has continued working as a designer having created outfits worn by Icesis Couture and by Brooke Lynn Hytes on later seasons of Canada's Drag Race.
 She has furthermore created looks for Nicky Doll (Drag Race France), Rita Baga (Drag Race Belgique), Miss Fiercalicious (Canada's Drag Race: Canada vs. the World) and Pythia (RuPaul's Drag Race Global All Stars).

-In 2025, Suki was announced to compete on the inaugural season of Drag Race Philippines: Slaysian Royale, ending her run as one of the Top 4 finalists with Arizona Brandy.
+In 2025, Suki was announced to compete on the inaugural season of Drag Race Philippines: Slaysian Royale, ending her run as Miss Congee-niality (Congeniality) and one of the Top 4 finalists with Arizona Brandy.